bstefanescu/qutejs/web/doc/docs/attributes/q.md

-# The x-use attribute
+# Custom attribute directives

-The `x-use` directive lets you can create custom attribute directives.

-A custom directive is a function that will be called when the target DOM element is created.
+**Qute** let's you define custom attributes (aka attribute directives) on any HTML element.
+A custom attribute can be used to run some logic when element is created like storing some custom properties, registering listeners or modyfing the element content.
+Custom attributes can hook into the **Qute reactivity model** to update the element each time is needed.

-To register a custom directive you must use the `Qute.registerDirective` function.
-Then, to call the directive on an element you should use an attribute like `x-use:custom-directive-name` where _custom-directive-name_ is the name used to register the directive.
+To **register a custom directive** you must use the `Qute.registerDirective` function.
+Then, to **use the directive** on an element you should use the attribute prefixed with `q:` like  **`q:custom-directive-name`** where _custom-directive-name_ is the name used to register the directive.

+When registering a custom attribute you can specify a target element name (like `ul`, `input` etc.) to restrict the directive to the given element.
+If no target element is specified then the attribute will be available on any HTML element.

+## Custom attribute alternative notation

+Custom attributes can also be specified by prefixing the attribute name with a `#` character:

+`<input #model='someProp'>` is equivalent to `<input q:model='someProp'>`.

+## Custom attribute values

-The `x-use` can take a value which type depends on the way the value is specified:
+Like any attribute, a custom attribute can take a value.
+The compielr encode the value dependeing on the how the value is specified.
+There are 3 types of values:

+1. Reactive expression values
+2. Object like values
+3. String literals

+### Reactive Expression values

-1. If the value is enclosed in braces { ... }, then Qute will expects a valid javascript expression and will be encoded as a function that can be used to evaluate the expression in the current context.
-This attribute syntax should be used when the directive need reactivity on the given value.  \
+If the value is enclosed in braces { ... }, then Qute will expects a valid javascript expression and will be encoded as a function that can be used to evaluate the expression in the current context.

+This attribute syntax should be used when the directive need reactivity on the given value.

-**Example:** `x-use:my-directive={this.getMessage()}`
+**Example:** `q:my-directive={this.getMessage()}`

+### Object like values

-2. If the value is enclosed in quotes or double quotes and contains an object or array representation then the object will be evaluated in the current context and returned as is.  \
+If the value is enclosed in quotes or double quotes and contains an object or array representation then the object will be evaluated in the current context and returned as is.

-**Example:** `x-use:my-directive='{key1: "some value", key2: this.someProperty}'`  \
+**Example:** `q:my-directive='{key1: "some value", key2: this.someProperty}'`

 The difference with the. expression value `{ ... }` is that the contained variables will be evaluted only once at rendering (reactivity is not supported).
 This syntax is good to pass some configuration object.

+### String literal values

-3. Otherwise (if the value is enclosed in quotes or double quotes) the value will be encoded as string literal.  \
+Otherwise (if the value is enclosed in quotes or double quotes) the value will be encoded as string literal.

-**Example:** `x-use:my-directive="Some value"`
+**Example:** `q:my-directive="Some value"`

-Specifying values can be usefull to configure the directive or to pass some initial value, or to create a reactive binding etc.

 ## The custom directive function